ST. NICHOLAS ACADEMY FREQUENTLY ASKED QUESTIONS

 If you will be paying for lunch, there are three ways to do so:

 - The cafeteria manager and staff will collect cash or a check on Registration Day to put into your child’s lunch account. **as we come to understand our new protocols during the pandemic, communication will come to you regarding Registration Day dates and times.

-- Cash or check can be sent to school with your child at any time in an envelope marked “Lunch” with your child’s name and lunch number.
-If you are sending a check, please put the child’s name & lunch number on the memo line.
+- Cash or check can be sent to school with your child at any time in an envelope marked “Lunch” with your child’s name.
+If you are sending a check, please also put the child’s name & note “Lunch” on the memo line.